kragniz/maintenance/docs/index.rst

     python/index

-Status pages list show the status of various external projects.
-Currently this only covers python projects, and includes open issues, build status and documenation status.
+The status page links to most of the open-source projects I have published and displays their current status.
+This includes number of open issues, build status and package information.

 .. toctree::
     :includehidden:
-    :titlesonly:

-    status/index
+    status